How much does consulting business insurance cost?

 Most consulting companies (51%) pay between $300 and $600 per year for commercial general liability insurance.
 Companies that interact frequently with clients or customers are more likely to face legal action and may pay more for this coverage.

-Which general liability limits and deductibles do consultants choose?
+Which general liability limits and deductibles do consulting businesses choose?

 The per-occurrence limit is the most your insurance company will pay for a single incident.
 The aggregate limit is the most it’ll pay during the policy period, which is typically one year.
 Your insurance provider will pay claims up to your policy limits, which is why higher limits cost more.